psarando/shire-reckoning/README.md

 The same could be asked of the Calendar of Imladris and the spring equinox of 6000 vs. 13000 years ago.

-One potential problem with assuming the first Loëndë should correspond with a June 23rd summer solstice is that Tolkien stated in Appendix D that the Kings' Reckoning Yestarë originated in "mid-winter", which may imply it was originally intended to correspond with the [winter solstice](https://en.wikipedia.org/wiki/Solstice).
+One potential problem with assuming the first Loëndë should correspond with a June 23rd summer solstice is that Tolkien stated in Appendix D that the Kings' Reckoning "was ultimately of Eldarin origin" but the Númenóreans "adhered to the custom of beginning the year in mid-winter", which may imply its Yestarë was originally intended to correspond with the [winter solstice](https://en.wikipedia.org/wiki/Solstice).
 Starting this calendar on the December 21st winter solstice in our time allows Loëndë to fall on the contemporary June 21st summer solstice, but 6000 years ago the solstices didn't align this way, since